Sunday, December 22, 2024

 However, since exercise impacts the brain and body in many different ways, it wasn’t clear whether the effect of exercise was due to hippocampal circuit rewiring by neurogenesis, or other factors.
 The researchers therefore used two different genetic approaches to assess the impact of newborn neuron integration into the hippocampus, exclusively.

 First, the researchers used a technique called optogenetics, where they added light-sensitive proteins to newly formed neurons in the dentate gyrus, allowing the neurons to be activated by light.
-When they shone blue light on these cells, the new neurons matured faster.
+When they shone blue light on these cells, the matured faster.
 After 14 days, the neurons had grown longer, had more branches, and integrated more quickly into the neural circuits of the hippocampus.

 In the second approach, the research team used genetic engineering to remove a protein in the newly formed neurons that slows down neuron growth.
 This also resulted in the neurons growing faster and increased incorporation into neural circuits.